The customer loves the golden middle

 Familiarize yourself with the effects of behavioral pricing and factor them into your offer design and pricing.
 You’ll be able to set the best possible prices only if you know how to predict your customers’ irrational behavior.

 Think about tomorrow, today

 Anyone wanting a profitable business today and into the future has to understand new technologies, changes in customer behavior and their impact on existing business and revenue models.
 This is already recognized in the digital world, but is equally applicable to more classical industries.
-Companies such as Uber and AirBnB are revolutionizing the market and driving out established business models by capitalizing on the rise of the sharing economy.
+Companies such as Uber are revolutionizing the market and driving out established business models by capitalizing on the rise of the sharing economy.
 Taxi drivers worldwide are struggling due to new app-based competitors and hoteliers are similarly affected by the many customers now booking private apartments while the owners are away.
 Developments such as Software as a Service (SaaS), Industry 4.0 and cloud technologies are affecting many industries, and will drastically change the structure and requirements of future revenue models.
 The result: Two-thirds of companies worldwide are currently moving to future-proof their businesses, adjusting revenue models in reaction to the prevailing market trends.